FragMAX/FragMAXapp/README.md

 See environment.yml and requirements.txt files.

-## Set-up with conda and pip
+## Set-up with conda

-Follow steps below to set-up an environment for running FragMAX webapp using conda and pip.
+Follow steps below to set-up an environment for running FragMAX webapp using conda.

-We need to use both conda and pip, as some of the required packages are not available via conda.

 - use you prefered method for installing [conda](https://docs.conda.io/en/latest/)
 - clone this repository